zomhelp/english/docs/features.md

 ## How do I start a group chat?

-This is a Zom group and is a  secure place where other third parties cannot get access to your messages .
-The Zom service has no record of your group memberships and group titles
+This is a Tsampa group and is a  secure place where other third parties cannot get access to your messages .
+The Tsampa service has no record of your group memberships and group titles

 ### Android
 To start a group chat:
-1. Go to the Zom “menu” and tap on the Zom Discover icon
+1. Go to the Tsampa “menu” and tap on the Tsampa Discover icon
     <p align="center">
     <img src="https://github.com/zomhelp/zomhelp.github.io/blob/master/assets/images/discover.gif?raw=true"/>
     </p>